gentlemangangster/zero_day/README.md

 **My Reamde File**
-#My optional vagrant project
+#This is a vagrant project
-*Created a repository named zelo_day
+*Created a repository called zero day
 *Created a Readme File